 - 1. The AL zone is intended to protect the general welfare of the agricultural community by limiting intensive uses in agricultural areas which may be incompatible with other less intensive agricultural operations. - 2.
 The AL zone shall be accompanied by an acreage designation which establishes the minimum size of parcels that may be created within the zone, including designations of 640, 320, 160, 80, 40, and 20 acres.
-The AL zone is consistent with the Agriculture and Irrigated Agriculture land use designations of the General Plan. - C. A-1 (Agricultural) Zone.
+The AL zone is consistent with the Agriculture and Irrigated Agriculture land use designations of the General Plan.
+See Section 806.2.030.C for Obsolete and Deleted Zones. - C. A-1 (Agricultural) Zone.
 The A-1 zone is intended to provide for the development of those unincorporated parcels in the County which are not included in other zones.
-The A-1 zone is consistent with variable land use designations of the General Plan. - D. A-2 (General Agricultural) Zone.
+The A-1 zone is consistent with variable land use designations of the General Plan.
+See Section 806.2.030.C for Obsolete and deleted Zones. - D. A-2 (General Agricultural) Zone.
 The A-2 zone is intended to protect those parcels requiring more protection than the A-1 zone provides, which do not by their nature require an exclusive or limited agricultural zoning.
 The A-2 zone is consistent with variable land use designations of the General Plan.
+See Section 806.2.030.C for Obsolete and deleted Zones.